 Dogs have better night vision than humans.

-Dogs have super sensitive hearing and can hear 4 times as far as humans.
+Dogs have a super sensitive hearing and can hear 4 times as far as humans.
 Puppies may be born deaf, but they quickly surpass our hearing abilities.
-Dogs can also hear higher-pitched sounds, up to a frequency of 45,000 hertz.
+Dogs can also hear higher-pitched sounds, up to a frequency of 45,000 Hertz.
 (The human can hear up to 23,000 hertz).

 Just like cats, our canine friends bend the tip of their tongue and raise liquid in a column up to their mouths.